pagarme/react-style-guide/README.md

 # React Code Style Guide

-The patterns we have been using in our projects
+Our React projects' best practices

 <br>

 # Introduction

-This guide was created to be a quick start for new developers understand the React code style we adopted here at Pagar.me and some practices considered good.
+This is meant to be a guide to help new developers understand the React code style and best practices we adopt here at Pagar.me.

-As this guide is an extension of our [JavaScript style guide][js-style-guide] we higly recommend to read it prior to this document.
+As this guide is an extension of our [JavaScript style guide][js-style-guide], we **highly recommend** reading it before you continue.

 # Installing